damianh/LittleForker/README.md

      logging and event raising if the process has already existed or not found.

-  2. **ProcessSupervisor**: allows a parent process to launch a child process and track it's lifecycle which is represented as a state machine.
-     Supervisors can participate in co-operative shutdown.
+  2. **ProcessSupervisor**: allows a parent process to launch a child process and lifecycle is represented as a state machine.
+Supervisors can participate in co-operative shutdown if supported by the child process.

   3. **CooperativeShutdown**: allows a process to listen for a shutdown signal over a NamedPipe or for a process to instruct a process to shutdown.